 - Use non-flammable plants for landscaping.

-- Do not plant trees and plants too close to structures and under overhangs or eaves.
+- Create islands of vegetation and remove large bushes under trees so that fire does not have a path to your house.
+Do not plant trees and plants too close to structures and under overhangs or eaves.

 - Properly dispose of trash and debris, removing furniture, boxes and other material from your property.